 When I consider all the fatwas being hurled by the brain trust of our faith, I feel utter embarrassment.
 Don’t you?
 I hear from a Saudi friend that his country’s religious police arrest women for wearing red on Valentine’s Day, and I think: Since when does a merciful God outlaw joy — or fun?
 I read about victims of rape being stoned for “adultery,” and I wonder how a critical mass of us can stay stone silent.

-This direct style sets the tone for Manji’s plea to the Muslim community, which she urges to speak up against “the imperialists within Islam.”
-Manji calls herself a Muslim refusenik, a term used for Soviet Union Jews who tried to flee the communist regime and who stood up for religious and personal freedom.
-Manji identifies with their “persistent refusal to comply with the mechanisms of mind control.”
-She explains that she appropriates this term not because she refuses to be a Muslim, but because she refuses to join “an army of automatons in the name of Allah.”
-She also calls for greater tolerance in the Muslim community towards intermarriage with people of other faiths.
+This direct style sets the tone for Manji’s plea to the Muslim community, which she urged to speak up against “the imperialists within Islam.”
+Manji called herself a Muslim refusenik, a term used for Soviet Union Jews who tried to flee the communist regime and who stood up for religious and personal freedom.
+Manji identified with their “persistent refusal to comply with the mechanisms of mind control.”
+She explained that she appropriated this term not because she refused to be a Muslim, but because she refused to join “an army of automatons in the name of Allah.”
+She also called for greater tolerance in the Muslim community towards intermarriage with people of other faiths.

 Faith Without Fear, the documentary Manji produced chronicling her travels to Yemen, Saudi Arabia, the Netherlands, and her parents’ home in Canada, further expands on her ideas about Muslim history, art and theology.
 In the documentary, she speaks with one of Osama Bin Laden’s bodyguards, talks to a former member of the Dutch Parliament and Dutch Muslim youth, and debates with her mother.

 Despite death threats, Manji continues to travel to various Muslim communities in countries to give speeches and workshops on how to stay a faithful Muslim while resisting those Muslims who use violence to enforce their views.